Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-User Experience and Interface – We have this one as a tie.
+User Experience and Interface – We have this one as a tie, with maybe a slight edge to Becker.
 Both companies offer very modern and easy-to-use interfaces.
 The digital platform of each prep provider is clean and simple, while still being extremely professional and sleek.
 We had no qualms with either.

 Extra Resources – Edge: Wiley.
 This one was very close, but we have Wiley’s supplemental resources edging out Becker’s.
 Among other things, Wiley offers 1-on-1 mentoring sessions with their CPA experts, CPA blog articles and webinars, a personalized exam planner, an additional 1,000 printed flashcards, printed “Focus Notes”, task-based simulation video reviews, and 24/7 customer care support.
 While Becker has many similar resources, Wiley takes this category.